casact/chainladder-python/docs/modules/utilities.rst

-cc_sample Sample Insurance Data for Cape Cod Method in Struhuss clrd      CAS Loss Reserving DataBase genins    General Insurance Data used in Clark ia_sample Sample data for Incremental Additive Mthod in Schmidt liab      more data m3ir5     more data mcl       Sample insurance data for Munich Adjustment in Quarg
+cc_sample Sample Insurance Data for Cape Cod Method in Struhuss clrd      CAS Loss Reserving DataBase genins    General Insurance Data used in Clark ia_sample Sample data for Incremental Additive Method in Schmidt bs_sample Sample data for Bootstrap sampling in Shapland liab      more data m3ir5     more data mcl       Sample insurance data for Munich Adjustment in Quarg